 WHAT DOES RESPECTFUL COMMUNICATION SOUND LIKE?

 Women live with this daily.
-There’s this all pervasive, underlying, endemic assumption that we’re not to be believed, trusted, or acknowledged, that we don’t know/can’t know, or that we won’t care if we’re left out, ignored, made small, or paid less.
+There’s this all pervasive, underlying, endemic assumption that we’re not creative or smart, not to be believed, trusted, or acknowledged, that we don’t know/can’t know, or that we won’t care if we’re left out, ignored, made small, or paid less.
 Why is it still a thing to pay women less?
 Why?

 For too long our tribal norms have normalized condescension and sexuality: assumptions of inequality has been built into our culture.
 I believe men aren’t speaking this way purposefully, and the majority of men trust and respect women.
 But it’s time to change the language to reflect this.
 Let’s start with how conversations should sound and what we should aspire to:

 - A collaborative communication – what I call a WE Space – between both Communication Partners (CPs) that has no leader, no follower.
 Both/And.
 No right or wrong, better or worse, smarter or dumber.
 Both and neither partner are in control.
 Everyone is equal.
 No put-downs or slights.
 Every exchange includes the feelings of the Other.
 A Recognition and openness to emerging ideas, feelings, problems without defense should something need resolving.
 No fault – just willingness to get it right for both CPs.
 Everyone enters the conversation with no goal other than to be collaborative and serve the other.
 And if something specific needs to emerge from the conversation, it must be agreed to by all parties at the beginning of the conversation.
 [NOTE: I teach this in corporations.
-It’s astounding how many men, even CEOs of Fortune 500 companies, aren’t aware of their communication biases.]
+It’s astounding how many men, even CEOs of Fortune 500 companies, aren’t aware of their communication biases.
+And yes, it’s changing.
+But it remains a struggle.]

 - Listening biases that assume a positive outcome, not an assumed conflict that starts with an ear readied to be ‘right’ if challenged by a woman.
 Men: women very often feel conversations include words and attitudes that make us wrong, weak, or silly, giving men permission to step in with disparaging demeanor, words, insults, and be ‘right’.
 It’s inherent in language and attitude choices and often not obvious to you.
 It’s all been normalized – but we women always, always notice.